DimensionDev/MysteryBox/docs/API.md

   - `started`: If sale is started.
   - `expired`: If sale ended.
   - `remaining`: How many NFT(s) left in the NFT box.
+  - `total`: total number of NFT(s) in this box.
+  - `qualification`: qualification smart contract address.

 - Events:
   - N/A